Thursday, May 2, 2019

 Makkai does a masterful job of tying together several story threads.
 One is the obvious story of the AIDS epidemic and all the lives that were lost to it under horrific circumstances.
 Another thread is the art collection and life in Paris at the beginning of the twentieth century.
 Nora was considered to be a member of the "Lost Generation".
 This generation of people came of age during WWI where 40 million people died.
 The term "lost" also refers to their aimlessness and disorientation after the war.
 Nora's experiences were very similar to those that Yale and Fiona experienced in the 1980s, the death of so many, many fine young people.
 The last thread is Fiona's story.
 Fiona stand for all those women who ended up being the caretakers for AIDS patients.
 Nora first and Fiona later become aware of their role in preserving memories which were never documented.

 I was blown away by The Great Believers.
-The title comes come a quote from My Generation by F. Scott Fitzgerald, “We were the great believers, I have never cared for any men as much as for those who felt the first springs of life when I did, and saw death ahead, and were reprieved — and who now walk the long stormy summer.”
+The title comes from a quote in My Generation by F. Scott Fitzgerald, “We were the great believers, I have never cared for any men as much as for those who felt the first springs of life when I did, and saw death ahead, and were reprieved — and who now walk the long stormy summer.”
 I saw for the first time a new take on a topic which had dominated my life for the majority of my teaching life---a very personal take.
 I realize now that with each death there were friends, relatives, and caretakers who were asked to shoulder the lion's share of the burden.
 We also have been robbed of all of their memories.

 I listened to the audiobook read by Michael Crouch.
 By the last hour of my seventeen hours of listening I was crying and sobbing.
 This is a problem since I was driving.
 I would have to remove my glasses to wipe my eyes over and over.
 Later that night, as I was recapping the book for my husband I started crying again.
 Every moment of it touched me on the deepest level.
 Though The Great Believers didn't win any of the big literary prizes of 2018, but it came close.
 It was a finalist for the National Book Award and a New York Times Top Ten Books of 2018.
 It is a not-to-be missed book.
 But I warn you, have your hankie ready.
 Now I've got to figure out how to get my book club to read this book.
 I am desperate to discuss it with someone else who has read it.